Tanner Marsh

-Tanner Marsh (born May 29, 1990) is a professional American football quarterback who is currently a free agent.
+Tanner Marsh (born May 29, 1990) is an American former professional football quarterback who played in the Canadian Football League (CFL) and Arena Football League (AFL).

 College career

 He played college football for the Arkansas Tech Wonder Boys for one season after transferring from West Texas A&M, and he was named honorable mention All-Great American Conference.

 Professional career

-Montreal Alouettes

 He was signed by the Montreal Alouettes on June 1, 2013 and made the team's active roster as the third-string quarterback.
 He recorded his first professional touchdown pass on August 22, 2013 against the BC Lions with a 3-yard toss to S. J. Green.
-He scored his first touchdown in that same game with a 6-yard rushing touchdown, and helped lead Montreal to a thrilling 39-38 comeback win for his first career CFL win.
-He won his first game as a starter September 3, 2013 against the Toronto Argonauts 20-9.
+He scored his first touchdown in that same game with a 6-yard rushing touchdown, and helped lead Montreal to a thrilling 39–38 comeback win for his first career CFL win.
+He won his first game as a starter September 3, 2013 against the Toronto Argonauts 20–9.

 Marsh was released by the Alouettes on April 14, 2016.